DominicMachado/DominicMachado.github.io/docs/latn-399-s22/schedule-latn399-s22.md

 ### Tuesday, January 25 (virtual class meeting)
 - Course overview
 - Key themes and questions
 - **Homework (due before class)**: Read the [opening of the Satyrica](https://www.poetryintranslation.com/PITBR/Latin/PetroniusSatyriconPartI.php) in English.
-Jot down some notes about the key themes that you found in the opening of the text and nay two questions that arose in your text.
+Jot down some notes about the key themes that you found in the opening of the text as well as any questions that arose in your reading.

 ### Thursday, January 27 (virtual class meeting)
 - The uncertainities of the Satyricon